silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/03_building_the_schema.md

 ### Caching

 Generating code is a pretty expensive process.
 A large schema with 50 dataobjects exposing all their operations can take up to **20 seconds** to generate.
-While this may be acceptable for initial builds and deployments, but during incremental development this can really things slow down.
+This may be acceptable for initial builds and deployments, but during incremental development this can really things slow down.